dvandenburgh/RosettaBuild/README.md

 $ sudo apt update
 $ sudo apt install android-studio
 ```
+##### After the install process you with have to execute Android Studio to install the latest SDK sources and also the proper build tools.
+######Google's repo tool isn't necessary to install with the phablet-tools meta package it is already included.
 ####Or install through Eclipse
 #####Open Eclipse goto Help/Install new Software
 #####Click add: